Natavision Logo

 This simulation lets you adjust the way team points are calculated.
 You can play with the points scored per individual or relay event and with the maximum number of scorers per team.
 There is also an option to score the teams against each other in a dual-meet fashion.
 For open water events, you can turn on cross country scoring and adjust the number of team scorers.

-» What if the squads from different seasons swam against each other?
+» What if the squads from different seasons competed against each other?

-» What if the squads from different seasons swam against each other?
+» What if the squads from different seasons competed against each other?

 Want more simulations?
 Let us know.